HumanBrainProject/model-curation/README.md

 ### 5) Update the entries

 We fix the entries manually in the Local database using a command-line tool.
-The tool works on a entry-by-entry basis for a `python update_DB --SheetID <ID> --key <KEY> --value <VALUE>`, not that `<VALUE>` can be either a name or an UUID in the Knowledge Graph.
+The tool works on a entry-by-entry basis for a `python update_DB -id <ID> --key <KEY> --value <VALUE>`, not that `<VALUE>` can be either a name or an UUID in the Knowledge Graph.

 For the example above, we run:
 ```
-python update_DB --SheetID 14 --key license --value "CC BY-NC-SA 4.0"
+python update_DB -id 14 --key license --value "CC BY-NC-SA 4.0"
-python update_DB --SheetID 14 --key associated_dataset --value "Input Impedance Recordings in Neocortical Pyramidal cells"
+python update_DB -id 14 --key associated_dataset --value "Input Impedance Recordings in Neocortical Pyramidal cells"
 ```
 N.B.
 For the fields that support multiple entries, you can add multiple values in series, e.g. `--value "Name 1" "Name 2" "Name 3"`

 We check the Knowledge Graph metadata for those entries with `Check-Metadata` (see *Step 2*) and we update the spreadsheet:
 ```
-python update_DB.py Check-Metadata --SheetID 14
+python update_DB.py Check-Metadata -id 14
 python update_DB.py Local-to-Spreadsheet
 ```